 Buying a property is probably the biggest investment you’ll ever make.
 So it makes sense to seek an objective appraisal and have a thorough Home Survey to highlight any defects, issues and associated repairs needed to put things right.

 If you are nervous about a Home Survey, you can alleviate a lot of your worries by knowing what you’re up against.
-With that in mind, let’s explore five of the most common house survey problems we come across, and what they can mean for a prospective buyer.
+With that in mind, let’s highlight five of the most common red flags we’ve seen on house surveys, and what they can mean for a prospective buyer.

 What type of house survey should I choose?